Excel-DNA/docs.excel-dna.net/index.md

 Most managed UDF assemblies developed for Excel Services can be exposed to the Excel client with no modification.
 (Please contact us if you are interested in this feature)

-The latest release - [Excel-DNA version 1.00](https://excel-dna.net/2019/03/17/excel-dna-version-1-0/) - includes support for both RTD-based asynchronous worksheet functions (Excel 2002 and later) and native Excel asynchronous functions (Excel 2010 and later).
+The latest release - [Excel-DNA v1.1] - includes support for both RTD-based asynchronous worksheet functions (Excel 2002 and later) and native Excel asynchronous functions (Excel 2010 and later).
 The RTD-based asynchronous support is designed to (optionally) integrate with the .NET 4.0 Task-based operations, as well as the Reactive Extensions library, allowing IObservables to be exposed as 'live' worksheet UDFs - (thus 'RxExcel').
 The language-specific support for asynchronous functions in C# 5, Visual Basic 11 and F# 2.0 can be easily integrated with the Excel-DNA asynchronous interfaces.

 ## Important Links
 The home page for Excel-DNA is at [http://www.excel-dna.net](http://www.excel-dna.net).